Electric Vehicle Charging Stations

 Under a continuous planning process, Master Plans are reviewed and benchmarked against actual performance.
 Formal comprehensive Master Plan updates are completed every 7 to 10 years.

-In 1950 the State of Michigan passed into law the Michigan Airport Zoning Act.
+In 1950, the State of Michigan passed the Michigan Airport Zoning Act.
 The purpose of this act was to protect airspace necessary for the safe flight of aircraft in landing or takeoff at an airport.
-The Act provides the opportunity for political subdivisions to adopt, establish, administer, and enforce airport zoning regulations limiting the height of structures and objects of natural growth, and otherwise regulating the use of property within the vicinity of publicly owned airports such as Gerald R. Ford International Airport.
+The act provides the opportunity for political subdivisions to adopt, establish, administer, and enforce airport zoning regulations limiting the height of structures and objects of natural growth, and otherwise regulating the use of property within the vicinity of publicly owned airports such, as Gerald R. Ford International Airport.

 As the airport was being constructed at the current location in 1961, Kent County adopted the Kent County Airport Zoning Ordinance to provide aviation safety and protection to the users of the airport and to the people who live and work in its vicinity.
 Then, because of changes in runway configuration, the ordinance was updated in 1995.

 The updated ordinance (now the Gerald R. Ford International Airport Authority Airport Zoning Ordinance) limits the height of structures within the vicinity of the airport through an application and permit process.
 The ordinance requires that persons proposing to build structures apply for an Airport Zoning Permit.
 Structures that can pose a very real threat to aviation safety include:

 Every year, applications are received for proposed cellular or PCS antenna towers, buildings requiring a height variance from your local planning authority, construction cranes, and other structures.